keerthi16/FreeDiskSpace/README.md

 # FreeDiskSpace
-A simple utility for windows which return free disk space available for the given disk name.
+A simple utility for windows which return free disk space available for the given partition.

 Note: application requires .NET 3.5 framework (or higher).